-The members of the Audit Committee during the year were Sarah Brown (Chair), Garry Moore, and Lee Joo Hai.
+The members of the Audit Committee during the year were Sarah Brown (Chair), Garry Moore, Lee Joo Hai (until 11 July 2023) and U Kean Seng (from 11 July 2023).
 The majority of the members of the Audit Committee are Independent Directors.
 No member of the Audit Committee is an Executive Director.
 The Audit Committee has appropriate financial expertise, with two current members having an accounting or financial background and the other member has a good understanding of financial/accounting principles as per 3.4 of the Audit Committee Charter.
 The Audit Committee met four times during the financial year.